Give notice of a marriage/civil partnership

 Please note we cannot assist couples getting married in a Commonwealth country

-(The option to file paperwork under the Marriage of British Subjects (Facilities) Acts 1915 and 1916 has now been removed, please contact the relevant High Commissions and the people doing your ceremony for further advice)
+(The option to file paperwork under the Marriage of British Subjects (Facilities) Acts 1915 and 1916 has now been removed, please contact the relevant High Commissions and the people arranging your ceremony for further advice)

 One of your first steps must be to refer to Getting Married Abroad for information on what to do if planning a marriage or civil partnership overseas.